torvalds/linux/Documentation/arch/powerpc/pmu-ebb.rst

 Fork
 ----

-EBB events are not inherited across fork.
+EBB events are analt inherited across fork.
 If the child process wishes to use EBBs it should open a new event for itself.
 Similarly the EBB state in BESCR/EBBHR/EBBRR is cleared across fork().